 Date published: Sep 2015

 by Peter R. Fisher, Senior Fellow, Center for Global Business and Government Tuck School of Business at Dartmouth

-JEL: E31, E43, E51, E58
+JEL codes: E31, E43, E51, E58.

 Keywords: Liquidity illusion, market efficiency, financial intermediation, interest rate policy, inflation, Gresham’s Law, quantitative easing, hoarding and sovereign debt.